 Disclaimer: This article is for informational purposes only and does not constitute medical or dietary advice.
 Always consult a healthcare provider before making significant changes to your diet.

 Here you’ll find 7 quick & cheap Indian vegetarian high‑protein dinner recipes for weight loss – and they work perfectly for family or for 2.
+Every single one of these dinner ideas is designed to be both healthy and budget‑friendly.

 No expensive superfoods.
 No hours in the kitchen.
 Just delicious, protein‑packed Indian meals that help you lose weight, save money, and satisfy everyone at the table.
+That’s what healthy dinner ideas should be: simple, tasty, and stress‑free.

 Most recipes take under 30 minutes, use simple pantry staples, and are naturally vegetarian.
 Let’s get cooking!
+Below you will find 7 healthy dinner ideas that are also incredibly cheap.
+These dinner ideas have become family favorites in no time.

 - Embrace “scrappy” protein – Canned beans, lentils, paneer (Indian cottage cheese), eggs, and frozen edamame are cheaper than meat and just as high‑protein.
+They are perfect for healthy dinner ideas on a budget.

 The 7 Recipes – Quick, Cheap & Surprisingly Delicious

 Each recipe serves 2 people (easy to double for family) and costs roughly $2–$4 per serving.
+These are real healthy dinner ideas that anyone can afford.
+Let’s dive into these dinner ideas one by one.

-1. “Speedy” Chickpea Coconut Curry
+1. Chickpea Coconut Curry – A Healthy Dinner Favorite

 Why I love it: It’s a one‑pan, 20‑minute meal that tastes like you simmered it for hours.
 Chickpeas are a cheap, high‑protein, vegetarian hero.
+This is one of those healthy dinner ideas you will make again and again.
+For a quick dinner on a busy night, this curry is unbeatable.

 Ingredients (serves 2):